allan2/eslint-config-al/README.md

 # Al's ESLint Config

 This is a config for React and TypeScript.
-Based off of the [NextJS config](https://github.com/vercel/next.js/blob/canary/.eslintrc.json) with some modifications.
+Based off of the [Next.js config](https://github.com/vercel/next.js/blob/canary/.eslintrc.json) with some modifications.

 1. To install, run: